 Arsenic and Water Treatment

-Testing your water and detecting arsenic at any concentration is never good news, but rest assured there are reliable steps you can take to safely protect your health by treating your water.
+Testing your water and detecting arsenic is never good news, but rest assured there are reliable steps you can take to protect your health.

 If your water’s arsenic is mostly comprised of arsenic III then you will either need a special treatment technology OR you will need an additional treatment step to oxidize arsenic III to arsenic V before using reverse osmosis for treatment.